penspinner/penspinner/README.md

 I'm a software engineer in NYC.
 My focus is on frontend engineering, but I've recently been doing more LeetCode and system design to round out my knowledge.
 I also have interest in game development.
 However, I'm unsure of where to start.
 Any tips would be appreciated.

-If you have any questions or would like to collaborate, feel free to reach out to me.
+If you have any questions or would like to collaborate, feel free to reach out to me through email.

 **I'm currently available for hire!**